mozilla-services/userplex/Readme.md

 Modules only need to send a notification in a channel provided by the main userplex program, and don't need to know how to speak SMTP or other notification protocol.
-Notifications are aggregated per user, such that N notifications to a given user will only result in a single notification, to reduce the noise.
+Notifications are aggregated per user, such that N notifications to a given user will only result in a single notification being sent, to reduce noise.

 Userplex can also encrypt notifications with the user's public PGP key.
 This requires two things: